eatAWESOME/PixelmonCustomization/Pixelmon Custom Trainers/README.md

 * Enter the required variables
   * Trainer Excel: the .xlsx file to be used (following the formatting above)
 * Press the run button
+* A "Trainer Pokepastes" folder containing .txt file with a poképaste for each trainer will be created in the directory of the selected .xlsx file.